 With the healing caps in place, I could eat more or less as normal, just being careful not to chew on anything too hard in that area.
 I found it very useful having an Oral-B electric toothbrush with a brush head small and precise enough to clean the sides of my teeth next to the implant site without irritating the still-sensitive gum area.

 4. Placing the crowns

 An x-ray at my next appointment confirmed that everything was looking good, and it was time to place the crowns.
-The dentist took impressions of my teeth, which were used to shape the crowns.
+The dentist took impressions of my teeth, after attaching extension parts to the implants called copings.
+Dental casts were then fabricated and used to shape the crowns.